 I am a psychotherapist and a clinical social worker with over ten years of experience working with adults, adolescents, and children.

 After receiving my master’s degree in social work from Columbia University in 2006, I completed a two-year postgraduate training program in trauma studies at the Contemporary Institute of Psychotherapy in New York.
-I have extensive training and experience providing therapeutic interventions for survivors of complex, acute, and chronic trauma.
+I have extensive training and experience providing do my homework for me therapeutic interventions for survivors of complex, acute, and chronic trauma.

 In addition to specializing in trauma therapy, I also have particular interest and expertise in working with adolescents and their families.
 Further, I have experience providing therapy to Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) populations, including affirming therapy for transgender, gender non-conforming, and gender expansive children, adolescents, and adults.